hugoroy/hroy.eu/tips/webos-touchpad-restore.markdown

 If you managed to get to ALL DONE, then you're on the right track.
 If not, I suggest you try to see if you can leave your device charged, or try online forums with a good search engine, and the Internet Archive [Wayback machine](https://web.archive.org).

 # Unable to launch webOS?
-How to restore HP's original webOS
+How to restore HP's original webOS {#webosrestore}

 You may find a lot of online resources about this.
 Let me save time for you with the one that worked for me: [thanks to this post from 2012 by rr5678](https://web.archive.org/web/20210113222556/https://forum.xda-developers.com/t/guide-factory-condition-restoration-downgrade-to-webos-3-0-0.1426244/#post-20989526).